MikeColetta/Team-Profile-Generator/README.md

 ## Description

-I made a node.js application using Inquire that takes members of a team and outputs an HTML web page displaying each team member, their role, email, and a unique trait based on their position.
+I made a node.js application using Inquire that takes members of a team and outputs an HTML web page displaying each team member, their role, email, and a unique trait based on their position on the team.
+Each role is separated into a subclass of the main class, Employee.
+Unit tests were written to test the Employee class and subclasses.

 ## Table of Contents
 1. [Installation](#installation)